ciaranrobrien/SwiftUIPageView/README.md

 ## Advanced Usage
 The `strictPageAlignment` view modifier can be used to control whether page views always use their provided alignment to position pages.
 Without this modifier pages will be aligned to prevent leaving empty space in the page view.

+## Known Issues
+* Changes to the layout axis of a `PageView` will cause the pages to lose any internal state, and will not be animated.
+* Active paging animations in a page view may interfere with other animations when the number of pages changes.
+* Nested page views are not currently supported.

 ## Requirements